alchemycodelab/javascript-career-track-prerequisites/constructor-functions.md

 ## Chaining

-Chaining refers to the an object tht returns itself so that additional methods can be called directly from the prior method call.
+Chaining refers to the an object that returns itself so that additional methods can be called directly from the prior method call.

 ```js